atlc/bham-event-scraper/README.md

 [Saturday, June 15] Annual Hardy Fern Sale (10:00 am - 2:00 pm; _The Birmingham Fern Society will hold its annual sale of hardy ferns in the growing area above the Fern Glade in Birmingham Botanical Gardens._)

+### Museum of Art

 ### The Zoo

 [June 8] Zoo Brews (6:00 pm - 9:00 pm; _Experience more than 20 breweries from all over Alabama and the southeast while you travel through the Zoo!
 Perfect for adults 21 and up, this event is a signature favorite!
 Attendees will delight in tasty selections from local food truck vendors.
-Come sample tastings from Abita,..._}
+Come sample tastings from Abita,..._)

 [June 15] Pancakes and Princesses (8:30 am - 2:00 pm; _Hear ye, hear ye – Princes and Princesses!
 Join your Birmingham Zoo for an enchanted day with our magical court of characters during the Royal Pancakes and Princesses Breakfast!
 Taking place on Saturday, June 15 on the Balcony and Terraces of the Zoo's Administration Building.
-Fi..._}
+Fi..._)

-[July 11 - July 23] Journey to Ecuador and the Islands of the Galapagos (undefined*Explore and Experience Ecuador and the Islands of the Galapagos with your Birmingham Zoo!
+[July 11 - July 23] Journey to Ecuador and the Islands of the Galapagos (_Explore and Experience Ecuador and the Islands of the Galapagos with your Birmingham Zoo!
 Join President and CEO, Chris Pfefferkorn, on a classic journey to the Galapagos July 11 - 23, 2024!
-For more information, email Blang@birminghamzoo.com Download FULL BROCHURE HERE Download ...*}
+For more information, email Blang@birminghamzoo.com Download FULL BROCHURE HERE Download ..._)

-[September 13] Zoo Gala Safari Soiree (undefined*Mark your calendars for Zoo Gala 2024, an unforgettable evening filled with elegance, entertainment, exceptional cuisine, and majestic animals at your Birmingham Zoo.
+[September 13] Zoo Gala Safari Soiree (_Mark your calendars for Zoo Gala 2024, an unforgettable evening filled with elegance, entertainment, exceptional cuisine, and majestic animals at your Birmingham Zoo.
 This year's Zoo Gala is black tie optional and will be a true Safari Soiree on Friday, September 13, 2024.
-Zoo Ga...*}
+Zoo Ga..._)

 ## Sports